thakurlakshay2/You-don-t-know-JS-1st-edition-/README.md

 This repository is basically practicing the exapmes in  "You don't know JS" Book by Kyle Simpson .
 The folder structure is book wise and each subfolder is chapter wise.

-Inside each file will be the long filled .js file with detailed exapmple in the books and the meaning i incurred from them.
+Inside each file will be the long fill .js file with detailed exapmple in the books and the meaning i incurred from them.

 Hope this is usefull to everyone, if you see any mistake do tell.

+### THE COMMENTS ARE IMPORTANT DON"T SKIP